Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 30 - Azure Functions Demo - Trigger Email Notifications on Blob Storage File Uploads Using Azure Communication Services/README.md

 - Note: Make sure you install all the extensions provided by Microsoft.
 #################################################################################################

-# Option-1: Go back to VS code and create Azure function locally with Event Grid trigger:
+# Option-1: Create Azure function locally with Event Grid trigger:

-  1. Create one Folder with any name in you Local PC.

-  2. Search for VS code in your Local PC and open it.
-In Visual Studio Code, press "fn + F1" OR you can press "ctrl + shift + p" to open the command palette,  enter and select Azure Functions: Create new project.
+  1. In Visual Studio Code, press "fn + F1" OR you can press "ctrl + shift + p" to open the command palette,  enter and select Azure Functions: Create new project.

-  4. For your project workspace, select a directory Name and location.
+  2. For your project workspace, select a directory Name and location.
 Make sure that you either create a new folder or choose an empty folder for the project workspace.

   - Don't choose a project folder that's already part of a workspace.

-  4. At the prompts, provide the following information:
+  3. At the prompts, provide the following information:

      - Select a language: Select Python